Neo-Impressionism: Origins of the term

 There are a number of alternatives to the term "Neo-Impressionism" and each has its own nuance:

 Chromoluminarism was a term preferred by Georges Seurat.
 It emphasized the studies of color and light which were central to his artistic style.
 This term is rarely used today.

-Divisionism, which is more commonly used, is used to describe a mode of Neo-Impressionist painting.
+Divisionism, which is more commonly used, describes an early mode of Neo-Impressionist painting.
 It refers to the method of applying individual strokes of complementary and contrasting colors.

 Unlike other designations of this era, the term 'Neo-Impressionism' was not given as a criticism.
 Instead, it embraces Seurat's and his followers' ideals in their approach to art.

-Note: Pointillism merely describes a later technique based on divisionism in which dots of color instead of blocks of color are applied.
+Note: Pointillism merely describes a later technique based on divisionism in which dots of color instead of blocks of color are applied; Signac rejected this term's use as synonymous for divisionism.

 The group of Neo-Impressionist painters

 Neo-Impressionism was first presented to the public in 1886 at the Salon des Indépendants.
 The Indépendants remained their main exhibition space for decades with Signac acting as president of the association.
 But with the success of Neo-Impressionism, its fame spread quickly.
 In 1886, Seurat and Signac were invited to exhibit in the 8th and final Impressionist exhibition, later with Les XX and La Libre Esthétique in Brussels.

 In 1892, a group of Neo-Impressionist painters united to show their works in Paris, in the Salons of the Hôtel Brébant, 32, boulevard Poissonnière.
 The following year they exhibited at 20, rue Laffitte.
 The exhibitions were accompanied by catalogues, the first with reference to the printer: Imp.
 Vve Monnom, Brussels; the second refers to M. Moline, secretary.
 Pissarro and Seurat met at Durand-Ruel's in the fall of 1885 and began to experiment with a technique using tiny dots of juxtaposing colors.
 This technique was developed from readings of popular art history and aesthetics (the French administrator, Charles Blanc, and Swiss aesthetician, David Sutter), and manuals for the industrial and decorative arts, science of optics and perception.
 At this time Pissarro began to be involved with the coterie that helped found the Société des Artistes Independants in 1884.
 Some members of the group attended gatherings for naturalist and symbolist authors at the home of Robert Caze who was an ex-communard and radical Republican journalist.
 It was here that the painters got to know each other, and many showed their work at independents' shows for all their lives.
 Pissarro asked Seurat and Signac to participate in the eighth impressionist exhibit in May 1886.
 This is where A Sunday Afternoon on the Island of La Grande Jatte was shown.
 They had a separate room at the show.
 The Republicans' liberalization of press laws in 1881 also aided this avant-garde movement.
 It made it easier for people to begin their own newspapers, thus allowing more art critics to get published.